-My aunt passed away the first week of this month.
+My aunt passed away.
 A dear friend of mine greeted me a happy birthday with the news that she’s gone.

 I don’t know when it started to sink in.
 I’m not even sure if it has really sunk in.
 I’m really really really sad, but I feel like the tears I’ve shed are still not enough.
 It feels wrong; there should be more.

 Or maybe because I’m fighting it back, so the moment passed by, and I wasn’t able to penetrate the emotions completely.

 It slipped on my hands even before I can hold it.

 Perhaps I don’t want to cry hard because I want to celebrate the life they lived well more than the loss.
 Maybe my head is being too logical.
 Maybe I’m trying too hard to see the good.

 But then I thought, maybe I should’ve let the emotions cripple me like I always do.
 I always get up after anyway.

 I guess we can say that it’s just one of those things I’ve learned at 26, and I just realized I have a whole list to share:

 - We all need time to ‘process’ things.
 Sometimes, we want to justify our feelings.
 Why am I feeling this way?
 Why am I crying?
 Why am I sad?
 Why am I mad?
 Maybe we can just let the emotions flow and stop thinking the reason behind it because the more time we take in processing the moments, the more it slips away from us.
 The next thing we know, the moment has passed and we are not really able to experience it.